tim-thorp/data-visualization-d3-js-nightingale-rose-chart/README.md

 ## Nightingale's Rose Chart

-Described as a Coxcomb Chart, Rose Chart or Polar Area Chart.[Read More](https://understandinguncertainty.org/node/214)
+Described as a Coxcomb Chart, Rose Chart or Polar Area Chart.

 ## Installation